 The Jobs for Delaware Graduates (JDG) program provides services to needy children attending middle schools in Delaware with the goal of reducing school dropout rates, keeping children in their homes and the community, and reducing out of wedlock and teen pregnancies.
 Delaware uses federal TANF funds and/or State MOE (Maintenance of Effort) funds to fund the program.
 The JDG program provides a nationally recognized curriculum.
 The curriculum supports short and long-term goal setting, academic achievement, acquisition of life skills, and work skill development.
 Eligibility criteria is needy families with minor children who are eligible to receive DSS benefits or up to 200% of the federal poverty limit, which can include non-custodial low-income parents.
-This program supports TANF purposes 1 and 3 (Provide assistance to needy families so that children can be cared for in their own homes and prevent and reduce the incidence of outof-wedlock pregnancies).
+This program supports TANF purpose 1 and 3 vi.

-vi.
 Conduct a program, designed to reach State and local law enforcement officials, the education system, and relevant counseling services, that provides education and training on the problem of statutory rape so that teenage pregnancy prevention programs may be expanded in scope to include men.